Skip to content

 Because there are a variety of ways panels can degrade, caused by a variety of factors, it’s a difficult problem to solve.
 Solar panel manufacturers are constantly evolving and coming up with ways to reduce that degradation rate so your panels can keep up their power output.
 But in the meantime, your panels are guaranteed to degrade at or below a specific rate, so you can rest assured your investment is a safe one.

 Similarly, strong winds can cause flexing of the panels - also known as a dynamic mechanical load.
 But as long as your solar system is installed by experts and you’re using panels of good quality, this shouldn’t be a major contributor to degradation.
-Extreme cold and hot weather, humidity, and snow and ice also slowly contribute to solar panel degradation, as do solar system components with different voltage potentials.

-How Fast Do Solar Panels Degrade?
+How Much Do Solar Panels Degrade Each Year?

 How Can I Extend the Life of My Solar System?

-Just like a car only runs for a certain amount of miles or a piece of equipment starts to lose its touch after so many years, solar panel degradation is bound to happen.
+Just like a car only runs for a certain number of miles or a piece of equipment starts to lose its touch after so many years, solar panel degradation is bound to happen.
 However, you’re still making a solid investment that is going to reduce your company's overhead or your household’s monthly expenses.

 But like regularly changing the oil in your car, are there ways you can extend the useful life of your solar panels?
+Yes!
+Here are four ways you can extend the life of your solar panels:

-You want to be sure that you’re working with certified industry experts that are going to install your system for the long run and with the utmost care, using high-quality panels and parts.
+You want to be sure that you’re working with certified industry experts that are going to install your system for the long run and with the utmost care, using high-quality solar panels and parts.
 This will go a long way toward keeping your energy production high throughout - and even beyond - the system’s life expectancy.

 Solar Panel Degradation and The Lifespan of Solar Panels